yowainwright/yowainwright.github.io/src/pages/2018-06-17-communication-with-others.md

 ---
-title: Moments Between Words—Emotional Sentiment In Basic Communication and Observations of Simple Ways To Make Others Feel Good
+title: Moments Between Words—Simple Communication and Observations of Quick Ways To Make Others Feel Good Or Not
 date: "2018-06-17"
 layout: post
 readNext: "/"